scandum/crumsort/README.md

 ---------
 Crumsort uses the same interface as qsort, which is described in [man qsort](https://man7.org/linux/man-pages/man3/qsort.3p.html).

+Crumsort comes with the `crumsort_prim(void *array, size_t nmemb, size_t size)` function to perform primitive comparisons on arrays of 32 and 64 bit integers.
+Nmemb is the number of elements.
+Size should be either sizeof(int) or sizeof(long long) for signed integers, and sizeof(int) + 1 or sizeof(long long) + 1 for unsigned integers.
+Support for additional primitive as well as custom types can be added to fluxsort.h and quadsort.h.

 Porting
 -------
 People wanting to port crumsort might want to have a look at [fluxsort](https://github.com/scandum/fluxsort), which is a little bit simpler because it's stable and out of place.
 There's also [piposort](https://github.com/scandum/piposort), a simplified implementation of quadsort.